 By this definition, any money you make from the sale of your parents’ house after they die is technically taxable via the capital gains tax code.

 Fortunately, there is a tax break or loophole known as step up in basis that can greatly reduce the amount that qualifies for the capital gains tax.
-The step up in basis sets the valuation of the inherited property at the date of death value, rather than your parents’
+The step up in basis sets the valuation of the inherited property at the date of death value, rather than your parents’ original purchase price.

 So, you’re only required to pay capital gains on any proceeds above the date of death value.